 Our 20 acre property is located in Central Virginia about 40 minutes west of Short Pump Richmond and 30 minutes East of Pantops Charlottesville.

 Puppy fee is based on litter sex/color size.
-Puppies are around $1,250.
+Puppies are around $1,250-1,500 based on what is available.
 When there is more of a color/sex the cost can go down based on pick selection order.
 When there is less of a color/sex the price can go up based on pick selection.
-The highest demand is for a Golden color male.
-Example: If there is only one golden male in the litter the fee can go up to $250=$1,500.
-We get on average 20-50 inquiries a month but more than half are not interested later.
+The highest demand is for a Golden color male so they are always the highest to hopefully decrease the waiting list for them.

 Quality home bred Golden Shepherds are great for families.
 We specialize in breeding mentally healthy trusting dogs.
 This is the best of both breeds with a fun Golden Retriever personality and the smarts of a German Shepherd.
 They are playful and very loving with the ability to learn tricks.
 They are raised with both AKC pure bred parents (with no health issues of any kind) freely playing with them 24/7 to ensure quality mental health growth.
 The parents are our own pets (since puppies) that live with us inside of our home.

 New parents should have their puppy’s name picked out before 4 weeks so that we can start calling them by their name regularly to know the syllables/sound by pickup.
 Two syllable words are recommended.